automata-network/docs/docs/2fa/users/guide.md

 - Use metamask and connect your wallet.

-- Click **Disable 2FA** button in **Wallet actions**, sign the message and wait the cooldown window ends.
-Attention, the 2FA is still active during this period, and all authorised operations are required.
+- Click **Disable 2FA** button in **Wallet actions**, sign the message and wait until the cooldown window ends.
+Do note, 2FA is still active during this period, and all operations will require authorisation.

 ![](../../assets/2fa/disable.png)